smin95/da4ls_exercise_solution/README.md

 Seung Hyun (Sam) Min

 This repository contains the Markdown files for the book "Data Analysis for the Life Sciences with R: Exercise Solutions."
 The book was completed using the bookdown package (www.bookdown.org).
+You can acccess the book with the link here (https://smin95.github.io/da4ls_exercise_solution/).

 ## Frequently Asked Questions
 **1\.
 Is this the official solution by the book authors?**